Jessicashinjo/python-milestones/02-command-line-applications/resources/CLI_BASH_SCRIPTING.md

 #### Takeaways
 - To execute files you must set their execution permissions with `chmod +x filename.sh`
-- You must call the file using its path i.e. `./filename.sh`
+- You must call the file using its path i.e. `./filename.sh` if it's not in the PATH

 ## Variables and Logic